 Buchholz has authored numerous critically acclaimed and best-selling books, many of which he has developed into successful lectures and speaking events.
 His books have been translated into a dozen languages and are used in universities worldwide, including at Harvard, Duke, and Princeton.
 Author Buchholz is praised for his examination of economics, business and entrepreneurship in the context of global society.

+The Sunday TIMES (UK) called The Price of Prosperity: Why Rich Nations Fail and How to Renew Them “highly entertaining, far-sighted and enjoyably acerbic.”
+The Wall Street Journal named the book to its exclusive list of “Eight Summer Must-Reads” for 2016.
 Market Shock: 9 Economic and Social Upheavals that Will Shake Our Financial Future, was released to rave reviews and dubbed “outstanding” by the Wall Street Journal.
 Buchholz has also published the best-selling New Ideas from Dead Economists, New Ideas from Dead CEOs, From Here to Economy, and Lasting Lessons from the Corner Office, which garnered high praise from The New York Times and Financial Times.
 Named by Publishers Weekly as a “top ten” book for 2011, his book Rush: Why You Need and Love the Rat Race has been praised by the Financial Times, Toronto Globe & Mail, Los Angeles Times and the BBC, among many others.
 Buchholz has penned articles for the New York Times, Wall Street Journal, Washington Post, Forbes, and Reader’s Digest.

 Trend Forecaster & Global Economy Expert